 - And anyone who has the habit of breaking and fixing a perfectly working stable distro.

-Like I already mentioned, you must have a Ubuntu desktop Ubuntu Desktop, or one of the desktop flavours, installed from a daily image.
+As stated already, you must have a Ubuntu Desktop, or one of the desktop flavours, installed from a daily image.
 You can get the Ubuntu daily images from the following links:

 - Ubuntu Desktop Daily Build